TugboatQA/docs/docs/examples/pantheon/add-build-script/index.md

 1. A Tugboat project with two Tugboat services (an Apache webhead service and a MySQL or MariaDB service)
 2. The PHP version that your Pantheon site is using.
+(We'll do minor version upgrades later)
 3. A Pantheon user that Tugboat can use, and associated machine token exposed as a `PANTHEON_MACHINE_TOKEN` environment variable in Tugboat.